-Write down solutions that you would pursue to address each of the examples above.
+Write down potential solutions to the examples above.

-Here are a few example solutions, taken from real projects.
+Here are a few examples, taken from real projects.
 Note that a given solution may not always be appropriate.
 If you have real solutions from your own projects, please feel free to suggest adding them!

 Unclear roles and responsibilites result in lost effort